grecuandrei/java-backend-starter-impl/README.md

 - PostgreSQL (via Docker)
 - SLF4J and Logback for logging
 - JUnit and Mockito for testing
+- Spring Boot Actuator for health checks and monitoring
+- SpringDoc OpenAPI for API documentation

 ## Setup and Installation